easyquery/OtherSamples/eqs/php/README.md

-public static $SQBAPI_HOST= "http://sqlquerybuilder.com/"; //You will need to change this address in case of using a standalone (local) version of SQL Query Builder web-servive public static $SQBAPI_KEY = "3ea4523c-1d18-4d8c-82f5-c4f998d67daf"; //<-- change this with your API key public static $MODEL_ID = "NWind"; //<-- change this with the ID of your model public static $MODEL_FILE_JSON = "NWind.json"; //<-- change this with the name of your model file
+public static $SQBAPI_HOST= "http://sqlquerybuilder.com/"; //You will need to change this address in case of using a standalone (local) version of SQL Query Builder web-servive public static $SQBAPI_KEY = "3ea4523c-1d18-4d8c-82f5-c4f998d67daf"; //<-- change this with your API key public static $MODEL_ID = "NWind"; //<-- change this with the ID of your model
 ```
 Our sample script loads NWind.json model file.
-You need to replace the value of `MODEL_ID` and `MODEL_FILE_JSON` configuration settings to the ID of your model and the name of JSON file created on previous step (e.g. "MyModel" and "MyModel.json").
+You need to replace the value of `MODEL_ID` configuration settings to the ID of your model and the name of JSON file created on previous step (e.g. "MyModel").

 ### Step 4.
 Generating and executing SQL by the query defined in UI
 EasyQuery widgets send the query, defined by the user in a JSON format.
 You can get it through `queryJson` parameter in `saveQuery`, `syncQuery` or `executeQuery` action handlers.